top of page

 How to do it:

-• Press through heels and lift hips just enough to feel your glutes working
+• Press through your heels and lift your hips just enough to feel your glutes working.

-• Keep ribcage down and avoid arching your back
+• Keep your ribcage down and avoid arching your back.

-Progression: Single-leg bridge or add a mini band above knees
+Progression: Single-leg bridge or add a mini band above your knees.

 2. Dead Bug

-Trains core stability while arms and legs move, exactly what your spine needs in real life.
+This exercise trains core stability while your arms and legs move, exactly what your spine needs in real life.

 Dead bug exercise.